Gilgamech/website/www/Gillogisms.md

 1. Short Long Island Medium on South East North Bend Road.
 1. Similar to how movies can be loved by fans and panned by critics - or vice-versa - so too can companies be loved by customers and panned by investors (Pebble) - or vice-versa (Juicero).
 1. Simulacrimonious - a bitter copy.
+1. Skills and experience are non-transferrable between fields or people.
+Forcefully apply Dunning-Kreuger to keep intellectuals in their areas of expertise - pay attention to people only when they discuss their field of study or profession or deep hobby, and ignore people without actual experience.
+Beware being a 'paper MCSE' who only knows enough to pass the exam and is useless in the server room.
 1. Sleep -> exercise -> intelligence -> work -> income
 1. Snow as a balance between pretty to look at versus difficult to traverse. - 2021
 1. So long as humans are alive, they'll want another human to explain what the computer is telling them.
 This is the Bargaining step of the Grief Process, trying to find the computer's manager and talk to them, convince them to change the computer's outputs - or even change reality.
 (The other human's job in this situation is to help the first move from the Bargaining step to the Acceptance step, while being aware of the Anger step.)
 (Reference: 'All right, I've been thinking when life gives you lemons, don't make lemonade!
 Make life take the lemons back!
 Get mad!
 I don't want your damn lemons!
 What am I supposed to do with these?
 Demand to see life's manager.
 Make life rue the day it thought it could give Cave Johnson lemons!
 Do you know who I am?
 I'm the man who's gonna burn your house down- with those lemons!
 I'm gonna get my engineers to invent a combustible lemon that burns down your house.' -Cave Johnson, Portal 2)
 1. So many good things were made in the late 1960s because the Boomers were in their 20s.
 Why were so many good things made in the 1860s?
 Because so many people were fleeing the disaster that was the CSA.
 (The CSA was a disaster partly because it started with massive land theft, taking entire States-worth of land from the USA.
 It kinda held hostage all of the humans who didn't want to (or couldn't) move nor join the CSA.
 Some of these humans were physically enslaved in an unprofitable and oppressive union of serfdom and incarceration.
 (Why pay humans to guard the humans working your land, when you could just pay the working humans directly?
 Guards cost more than farmers because of the riskier job, and you need about as many or maybe more.)
 The entire debacle was a sludge pit of immoral decisions, which is no foundation to build any government nor society.)
 What about the 2060s? - 2021
 1. So much junk that you need more trunk. - 2021 (That person has too much junk for my trunk.)
 1. Social influence falls off at an inverse square of degrees of separation.
 Influence = 1/Degrees+1.
 You have full influence (1/1) over yourself at the 'zeroeth' degree, like 50% influence over 1st degree friends, 25% influence over 2nd degree friends of friends, 12.5% (1/4) over 3rd degree relations, 6.25% over 4th, 3.125% over 5th, 1.5625% (1/7) over 6th, and 0.78125% over 7th (when we reach that level of social complexity). - 2017
+1. Social media sock puppet masters, constantly browbeating everyone with new information, and selling this cruelty to their friends and neighbors as a virtue. - 2024
 1. Social Media, the 'salons of our age, where Thought Leaders exchange Important Ideas', are Validation Casinos, where we pay in comments and payout in upvotes.
 (Imgur's tutorial literally instructs new users to find a specific downvoted post and downvote it again, as a rite of passage - this is also training the user to play 'upvote/downvote', and continue downvoting things that already have downvotes without critical thinking about the post.)
 1. Social networks are in the same boat as TV news, needing to sell discontent to users, so those users can be resold for sharply decreasing ad revenues.
 Have we hit the changeover from banners to influencers & bake-in? - 2022
 1. Socialism is usually a response to a lack of funding.
 The less we have, the more we share.
 Selfishness complicates scaling this beyond a family unit or small party. - 2022
 1. Socialism wasn't Chinese enough for North China's CCP.
 They wanted 'socialism with Chinese characteristics' aka fit with one-party rule, which wasn't Socialism but State Capitalism.
 Likewise, cooperative international space exploration isn't Chinese enough - they want State Capitalism In Space.
 (Has every implementation of communism been tied with one-party rule?
 Have there been any multi-party communist systems?)
+1. Sociology is an emergent phenomenon of grouped humans.
+1. Sock puppets were normalized by the LGBTQ+ community's highly toxic online interactions, and the heavy use of sock puppet accounts to evade acccount bans.
+This is because community members have to use account blocks for safety, and so get used to using these heavy-handed tools for lesser offenses, and their counterpart creates another account to continue the discussion.
+Community members are constantly overshadowing and dismissing whole swaths of the community, from misandrist lesbians to misogynic gays to monogamy-hating polyamorists, forcing other community members to rally against the dismissive group, for awareness and recognition.
+Some call community interactions an 'Oppression Olympics'. - 2024
 1. Solutions Architecture is just Bannering in different fields. - 2023
-1. Super-dehydrangia (go drink some water)- 2023
-1. Sociology is an emergent phenomenon of grouped humans.
 1. Sometimes, all you can do is shake your fist at the sky. - 2005
-1. Skills and experience are non-transferrable between fields or people.
-Forcefully apply Dunning-Kreuger to keep intellectuals in their areas of expertise - pay attention to people only when they discuss their field of study or profession or deep hobby, and ignore people without actual experience.
-Beware being a 'paper MCSE' who only knows enough to pass the exam and is useless in the server room.
 1. Sometimes, customers cost a business more than they pay.
 1. Sony Lemma Tina - What are the meaning and origin?
 Frere Jaques 'sonnez le matines' [ring the mornings] -  (morining bells, based on the English version 'morning bells are ringing'.) - 2023
 1. Sooner is cheaper than later.
 Or more profitable, referencing the time value of money.
-1. Stephen Strange Syndrome - having such high skill levels in so many areas that most people can't provide more assistance than you can do yourself, and so can only provide malassistance.
 1. Sound is a longitudinal wave in 1 medium, light is transverse waves in 2 media at a right angle to each other, and gravitational waves are transverse waves in one medium at right angles to itself - as stretching then squashing.
 1. Sound Transit 3 (ST3) light rail will cost $54 billion across 25 years - for the same amount, we could put 1 WA State resident on the moon, or build 5.4 space telescopes and place them into L2 orbit.
 Or build 500 miles of interstate highway.
 Or 50,000 units of free housing per year at a cost of $40,000 per unit.
 It's a boondoggle that will only serve about 4% of the region's drivers, and regional judges have ruled it unconstutitional to not complete.
 1. SpaceX's landing pad is (was?) close enough to Blue Origin's offices that BO needs to take a day off for SpaceX to land.
 (Has this changed since 2018?)
 1. Speed of light is the 'speed of sound' (speed of vibration propagation) of the electric and magnetic fields.
 And gravitational fields - how does every field have the same propagation rate?
 Even air's propagation rate varies with temperature, necessitating leaving large instruments (pianos) on site for weeks in advance, then be tuned, to remain in tune for the performance.
+1. Spin twice to return to the original state - is spin once the antiparticle? - 2023
 1. Spintazer - spinfusor that tazers instead of exploding.
 1. Split ends - hair has a smooth exterior, made smoother by oils.
 Split ends are broken hair, basically cut by probability, and so by definition have a rough surface.
 These rough surfaces can interlock with other rough surfaces much more easily than the smooth in-lifespan hair, and often create a 'loop' of hair, .
 1. Splitting hares is like breaking bread. - 2021